 - Do you think that the absorption of CO2 will increase or reduce the pH of the water?
 Formulate your scientific hypothesis and fill it in on the worksheet. - Do you think that the temperature of the water has an affect on the absorption of CO2?
-Formulate a second hypothesis and fill it in on the worksheet. - Fill flask 1 with 80ml of water, and flask 2 with 40ml of water. - Put on your safety glasses. - Add 10 drops of bromothymol blue to each flask and mix well. - Add ice cubes to flask 2 until it is at the level of 80ml. - Determine the colour and the pH of Flask 1 using the bromothymol blue colour scale and fill in the worksheet.
+Formulate a second hypothesis and fill it in on the worksheet. - Fill flask 1 with 80ml of water (delete "and flask 2 with 40ml of water). - Put 3-4 small ice cubes in flask 2 and then fill with water to the same level as flask 1 - Put on your safety glasses. - Add 10 drops of bromothymol blue to each flask and mix well. - Determine the colour and the pH of Flask 1 using the bromothymol blue colour scale and fill in the worksheet.
 This is your reference sample. - Blow in each of the flasks for 2 minutes with a straw.
 You do not have to blow continually, you can take breaks. - Immediately determine the colour and the pH of the liquid in each flask and fill in the worksheet.